grafana/explore-profiles/src/README.md

 ### Changes

 We do not have a formal proposal process for changes or feature requests.
-If you have a change you would like to see in Explore Traces, please [file an issue](https://github.com/grafana/explore-profiles/issues/new) with the necessary details.
+If you have a change you would like to see in Explore Profiles, please [file an issue](https://github.com/grafana/explore-profiles/issues/new) with the necessary details.